 The village features a lake and rocks and many details that wink to the animal inhabitants.
 The native Transylvania Kós designed the trash cans with wooden feet.

-The number of remodeled, relocated and reconstructed accommodations makes it difficult to find out exactly what you are looking at.
-For example, the Kós and Zrumeczky Monkey House 1912 was given the wing glass roof in 1936.
+The number of remodeled, relocated and reconstructed accommodations makes it difficult to find out exactly what you are looking at. the replicas for example, or the Kós and Zrumeczky Monkey House 1912 with the 1936 glass roofed wing.

 Architect 1907-1912: Károly Kós en Dezsö Zrumeczky